 Unlike some nursing programs, clinical rotations for Utica College ABSN students begin in the first semester of their course of study.
 As the program progresses, students are expected to use a larger range of skills during clinical rotations.
 Under the supervision of a licensed clinician, students gain experience in specialty areas that include: Obstetrics and Pediatrics, Acute and Long-term Care, and Mental and Behavioral Health.

-2. You may need to take pre-requisite courses before beginning the program.
+2. You may need to take pre-requisite courses before beginning.

 Our New York ABSN is a second-degree program that can be completed in as few as 16 months of professional nursing study; however, prerequisite courses must be completed prior to beginning the nursing curriculum.
 The amount of time required to complete the program is contingent upon how many prerequisite courses a student has to take.
 The courses are science and math based, and prepare students for the accelerated nursing curriculum that will follow.